WE LOVE TENNIS <3

 Why Do You Need Special Shoes for Clay?

-Tennis shoes that perform the best on hard courts have the following features:
+Tennis shoes that perform the best on clay courts have the following features:

 What Are the Best Tennis Shoes For Clay?